game-ci/documentation/docs/cloud-runner/v0/01-introduction.md

 History up to latest open incoming changes for release can be found here:
 [Cloud Runner PRs - GitHub](https://github.com/game-ci/unity-builder/pulls?q=is%3Apr+cloud+runner)

-You can see further information about configuring the release version on the [Configuration](configuration)
+You can see further information about configuring the release version on the [Configuration](configuration) page.